Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 Objective:

-- Do you want to controll all control plane communictions
+- Do you want to control all control plane communications
-- Do you want to avoid internet facing exposure
+- Do you want to avoid internet-facing exposure

 ![Fully private Clusters](img/private-cluster.png)

 Assumptions:

 - We do not want direct internet egress access for containerized applications
-- We have on prem resources that should communicate with the containerized apps throught a private network
+- We have on-prem resources that should communicate with the containerized apps through a private network
 - We do not want to expose applications or control plane traffic to the internet

-For deploying a fully private cluster the following design decissions have to be made:
+For deploying a fully private cluster the following design decisions have to be made:

 - How to ensure the reachability of required azure services from the Kubernetes infrastructure
 - How to force and filter all egress traffic through a firewall appliance
 - How to ensure resolutions of private services through DNS
+- How to ensure the access of the control plane by the CI/CD components

 Technologies used: